TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-girls-weekend.md

   description="Compare group-friendly hotels and condos in Telluride with real-time pricing and instant confirmation" />

-Use the cost calculators and planning tools throughout this guide to plan your weekend, estimate expenses, compare accommodation options, and create itineraries that maximize limited time.
-Book accommodations and activities early, especially for popular weekends, and maintain flexibility for spontaneous fun.
+Use the cost calculators and planning tools throughout this guide to plan your weekend.
+Estimate expenses, compare accommodation options, and create itineraries that maximize limited time.
+Book accommodations and activities early, especially for popular weekends.
+Maintain flexibility for spontaneous fun.

 With proper planning and attention to both group coordination and individual flexibility, your Telluride girls weekend becomes an investment in friendships that extends far beyond the slopes.
+For more planning resources, visit our [FAQ page](/faq) or explore [Telluride's official website](https://www.telluride.com) for current events and activities.